OctopusDeploy/docs/src/pages/integrations/octopus/run-octopus-deploy-runbook.md

 layout: src/layouts/Default.astro
 pubDate: 2024-03-18
 title: 'Run Octopus Deploy Runbook'
+description: >-
-description: 'This step will kick off a runbook.
+This step will kick off a runbook.
 The runbook can exist in the same space and project, or it can exist on a different instance altogether.

 **Please Note**: Prompted variable values have to be text or sensitive variables.
 Variable types such as AWS or Azure accounts will not work.

 This step should be called from a worker machine.
 If it is called from a target and the runbook runs on the same target you run the risk of a deadlock.

-'
 navMenu: false
 # Set to true when launched
 navSitemap: false